Policies and Procedures: Student Workers

 If you have any questions or issues with posting to Handshake, please contact the UO Career Center directly at (541) 346-3235 or jobs@uoregon.edu.

-Departments hiring work-study students are responsible for having a position description on file in their department.
-Department must use the RSACWSE form in Banner to verify whether or not a student has a work-study award offer, and must review students' class schedules each term, as students are not to work during regularly scheduled class time.
-Questions regarding work-study should be referred to the Office of Student Financial Aid and Scholarships at (541) 346-3221.
+Departments hiring Federal Work-Study students are responsible for having a position description on file in their department.
+Department must use the RSACWSE form in Banner to verify whether or not a student has a Federal Work-Study award offer, and must review students' class schedules each term, as students are not to work during regularly scheduled class time.
+Questions regarding Federal Work-Study should be referred to the Office of Student Financial Aid and Scholarships at (541) 346-3221.

 C. Job Applications